-After my unofficial research session commenced, I asked my mum to run to the drug store and buy four bottles of liquid Imodium (name brand only).
+After my unofficial research session commenced, I asked my mum to run to the drug store and buy four bottles of liquid Imodium.
 I took two times the recommended dose, around 30 hours into my withdrawal when I started feeling restless.

-Inevitably, during withdrawal, a user will find it extremely hard to stay still, while still feeling too crappy to do anything but lay in bed.
-It’s an awful tug a war between wanting to run around screaming your head off, knowing the minute you do you may barf and possibly defecate (most likely at the same time) and trying at all costs to fall asleep and escape the pain.
+Inevitably, during withdrawal, a user finds it extremely hard to stay still, feeling too crappy to do anything but lay in bed.
+It’s an awful tug a war.
+On one side, the version of you wanting to run around screaming your head off, knowing the minute you do you may barf and possibly defecate. (most likely at the same time) Your competitor, a worthy tug a war opponent, the version of you that would sell her soul for a few minutes of sleep to escape the pain.
 Sorry for the graphic imagery, but it’s honest.

-Anyway, after taking the Imodium I was able to sit still, making symptoms a bit more manageable.
+After taking Imodium I stopped feeling twitchy and fidgety, my symptoms became a bit more manageable.
 Following the dosing schedule on the package, I took the liquid Imodium (two times the recommended dose for diarrhea) for the first four days of withdrawal.
-It was extremely effective and I have recommended it to people since.
+It was extremely effective and I now recommend it to anyone searching for relief.

 Note: If you are going to try Imodium, start with the recommended dose.
-It may be enough to provide relief.
+It might be enough to provide relief.

-Five years later, as I write this article, I have not been able to find the study referenced in the 2014 BlueLight post anywhere on the web.
+Five years later, as I write this article, I cannot locate the study referenced in the 2014 BlueLight post.
 I wonder if it has since been taken down.

-Since my own experience with Imodium in 2014, there has been an increase in reported attempts to get high off Imodium; users report feeling euphoria after taking massive amounts.
+Since my own experience with Imodium in 2014, reported attempts to get high off Imodium increased.
+Users report feeling euphoria after taking massive amounts.
 WAY more than the recommended amount.
-Some users reported taking up to 100 times the recommended dose, in an effort to force the substance to cross the blood-brain barrier.
+Some users reported taking up to 100 times the recommended dose, attempting to force the substance to cross the blood-brain barrier.

 (Refer to this study for more information citing the evolution of internet posts discussing extra-medical use of Imodium, specifically for opiate withdrawal relief.
 Overall, the trend started with posts discussing Imodium as an aide for symptom relief.
 Not long after, forums discussing how to get high off Imodium emerged, and eventually, search results include what they do today, mass amounts of articles reporting on Imodium overdoses and hospitalizations.)

-I do not deny that many Imodium abuse attempts have landed users in the hospital with serious heart problems and, some have resulted in death.
-As a result, Imodium has earned itself the title of “poor man’s methadone.”
+I do not deny that many Imodium abuse attempts have landed users in the hospital with serious heart problems, some resulting in death.
+As a result, Imodium earned itself the title of “poor man’s methadone.”
 However, if taken responsibly, Imodium is a fantastic tool to help a user get clean and this truth has been lost on the internet.